 Oh – and contacts?
 The doc offered to let me try progressive contacts, so I know they have the latest and greatest goods.
 But I tried those back in the U.S. and I didn’t like them.
 Also, I’m usually on the beach so contacts are a drag and I gave them up awhile back when I lived alone in Tulum.
 I mostly wore contacts for looks and I’m not that vain anymore, even though now and then I’ll pop off my glasses for a photo op!

-I’m adding this good experience with new eyeglasses in Mexico to my good experiences with other health care in this country: a mosquito virus (Tulum), urinary tract infection (Campeche), parasites (Tulum), dental care (Mahahual) and yearly mammogram and gynecology (Chetumal) visit.
+I’m adding this good experience with new eyeglasses in Mexico to my good experiences with other health care in Mexico: a mosquito virus (Tulum), urinary tract infection (Campeche), parasites (Tulum), dental care (Mahahual) and yearly mammogram and gynecology (Chetumal) visit.

 Maybe this will inspire other people to not be so afraid of the health care system outside America.